Abdulla-Khan/Flutter-DataWedge-Integration/README.md

 # DataWedge Flutter Integration

 This project demonstrates the integration of Zebra DataWedge with a Flutter app for barcode scanning.
 It uses MethodChannels and EventChannels to communicate between Flutter and the native Android environment for controlling the barcode scanner and receiving scan results.
+Read complete article [here](https://medium.com/@abdullahkhan.smiu/integrating-datawedge-with-flutter-for-barcode-scanning-85797f52baee)

 ## Features